 Before a decision is made about whether the order will be granted or not, the court will hold a number of hearings.

-It may be a good idea to seek out the professional help of a solicitor trained in this area of the law.
+It may be a good idea to seek out the professional help of a spousal support lawyer Utah trained in this area of the law.

 Ultimately, one of the most important things you’ll want to take care of during and after a divorce, are your children.